 I watched Call My Agent, but for some reason, I’m not good at sticking with things, even the shows that I love.
 That’s one I love that I still haven’t finished it yet.
 It may be because I love it so much I don’t want it to end.
 I watched The Gilded Age because virtually everyone is a friend; they were able to cast all of Broadway because it was filmed during the pandemic and I had a good time watching that.
 What else?
 Some of the Marvel things.
 I love The Mandalorian.
 Just getting into Obi-Wan Kenobi because I had worked with Ewan McGregor years ago and adored him as a person and also as an actor, and he’s so exquisite in this show.
 So I watch things in small bites, but I’m not really watching sitcoms.
 I’m drawn to other stuff now.

 I think there’s a law that requires me to ask you about this Frasier reboot that may or may not be happening at Paramount+.
-Right now, you’re not set to be a regular part of it, but since Frasier ended, has anyone has ever come to you about doing a spinoff with Niles, or Niles and Daphne?
+Right now, you’re not set to be a regular part of it, but I want to go back even further — to when Frasier ended in 2004.
+After the finale, or in the years since, has anyone has ever come to you about doing a spinoff with Niles, or Niles and Daphne?
 Or have you ever pitched it?

-No one ever approached me about it so it wasn’t something I turned down.
+No one ever approached me about [a Niles and Daphne spinoff] so it wasn’t something I turned down.
 But it was also not something I was looking to do, so I wasn’t an engine behind it, either.
 In fact, by the time Frasier was ending, I knew I was going to be doing Spamalot, which was the first Broadway musical I’d ever done.
 So my focus was elsewhere.